Monipay/.github/profile/README.md

 >
 > *Today, we face what Dasha ([@0xdasha](https://x.com/0xdasha)) calls "compliance drift."
 The industry has become enamored with institutional adoption, trading the cypherpunk ethos for the approval of global finance.
 We are seeing a pivot where Ethereum is increasingly viewed as a settlement layer for regulated securities, where wallets are gated, and history is surveilled.*
 >
 > *I have watched many builders accept this.
 They argue that for payments to work at scale, we must embrace custody, KYC, and proprietary hardware.
-They suggest that a truly decentralized Point-of-Sale is impossible in the Global South.*
+They suggest that a truly decentralized payments solution is impossible to scale.*
 >
 > *I disagree.*
 >